Ready to upgrade your wardrobe, Portland-style? Turn heads with the latest fashions from these celebrated Portland designers of color.

 Pronounced “gih-noo,” Ginew got its start when Amanda Bruegl (Oneida and Stockbridge-Munsee) and Erik Brodt (Anishinaabe-Ojibwe) made a series of belts from a buffalo hunted by Erik’s father.
 Today, the couple runs the world’s only Native American-owned premium denim collection.
 Ginew offers “Native-Americana” heirloom goods and workwear made with selvage denim, leather, brass and wool.
 For a one-of-a-kind statement piece, try Ginew’s heritage coat, a selvage denim jacket lined with vibrantly patterned Pendleton wool-blanket fabric.

-Raised in in Seoul, South Korea, Sunjin Lee attended the city’s prestigious Sookmyung Women’s University, studying architectural and urban design.
+Raised in Seoul, South Korea, Sunjin Lee attended the city’s prestigious Sookmyung Women’s University, studying architectural and urban design.
 But after designing her own wedding dress — influenced, of course, by architectural forms and silhouettes — Lee decided to change careers.
-She moved halfway around the world to Portland to become a bridal gown designer, working under the name Haven Brill.
+She moved halfway around the world to Portland to become a bridal gown designer.
 Lee now boasts a lengthy lookbook of stunning white dresses, each of which is handcrafted in her Portland studio.

 Project Runway superfans will recognize Portlander Brady Lange from his stint on Under the Gunn, a 2014 Project Runway spinoff.
 An Art Institute of Portland graduate, Lange fosters hip, youthful vibes with fun prints, clashing patterns and wacky props.
 A 2015 runway show in Portland featured rainbow swim briefs, bubble gun-wielding models and shirts emblazoned with illustrations of lions.